Baryonyx

 Baryonyx stamp

-However, it seems it wasn't "only fish."
-Undigested bones of a young Iguanodon were also found in the abdominal region of Baryonyx.
+However, it seems it didn't *only* eat fish.
+Undigested bones of a young Iguanodon were also found in Baryonyx's stomach.

 Discovery by an Amateur Fossil Collector

-In January 1983, amateur fossil collector William Walker discovered a large claw and phalanx near Ockley in Surrey, England.
-Although he didn't initially know what the fossil was, he recognized its importance and contacted paleontologists at the Natural History Museum in London.
-That same year, British paleontologists Alan J. Charig and Angela C. Milner, along with museum staff, excavated the site and collected about 65% of the skeleton, including the skull, amounting to 2 tons of fossils over six months.
-William Walker donated the large claw fossil he had previously found to the museum.
-This discovery was a major breakthrough in understanding the ecology of the then-mysterious Spinosauridae family.
+In January 1983, amateur fossil collector William Walker found a large claw and phalanx near Ockley in Surrey, UK.
+He didn't initially know what fossil it was, but realizing its importance, he contacted paleontologists at the Natural History Museum, London.
+That same year, British paleontologists Alan Charig and Angela Milner, along with museum staff, excavated the site and collected about 65% of the skeleton, including the skull, amounting to 2 tons of fossils over six months.
+William Walker donated the large claw fossil he had found earlier to the museum.
+This discovery was a major breakthrough in understanding the previously mysterious ecology of the Spinosauridae family.

-In 1986, Alan Charig and Angela Milner published the paper "Baryonyx, a remarkable new theropod dinosaur" in the world-renowned scientific journal NATURE, describing the new genus and species Baryonyx walkeri.
+In 1986, Alan Charig and Milner published the paper "Baryonyx, a remarkable new theropod dinosaur" in the global scientific journal Nature, describing the new genus and species of theropod, Baryonyx walkeri.

 Baryonyx Stamp & Fossil Gallery